galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >    ![Rename dataset to `Exons`](../../images/101_rename.png)
 {: .hands_on}

-## Upload SNP information
+## Obtaining SNP information

-Now we have information about the exon locations, but our question was which exon contains the largest number of SNPs, so let's get some information about SNP locations from UCSC as well:
+We now have information about the exon locations, but our original question was which exon contains the largest number of SNPs, so let's get some information about SNP locations from UCSC as well:

 > ### {% icon hands_on %} Hands-on: SNP information
 > Again open the `UCSC Main - table browser` tool and set the following parameters